 The place is here, the time is now.
 Caregivers are key to providing the emotionally supportive and language-rich interactions necessary for preparing young children for school and positive long-term outcomes.
 There is a need for well-qualified early childhood teachers who have room to grow in the profession so they can build a career while supporting the success of children.

-A Student, An Employee, A Solution
+A Student, A Teacher, A Solution

 - Denver Office of Economic Development